ubc-library-rc/intro-machine-learning/content/introduction.md

 Machine learning models can be complex and difficult to interpret, making it challenging to understand why they make certain predictions or decisions.
 This can be a problem in domains such as healthcare or finance where it is important to be able to understand the rationale behind a decision.

 * **Ethics and Bias Limitations:**
 Machine learning algorithms can amplify existing biases in the data they are trained on, leading to unfair or discriminatory outcomes.
 There is a risk of unintended consequences when using machine learning algorithms in sensitive areas such as criminal justice, hiring decisions, and loan applications.
 One example of bias in machine learning is in facial recognition technology.
 Studies have shown that facial recognition systems are less accurate in identifying people with darker skin tones and women.
 This bias can lead to misidentification, which can have serious consequences, such as wrongful arrest or discrimination in hiring.
-In the context of healthcare, machine learning algorithms can also perpetuate bias and discrimination.
-For example, if the algorithm is trained on biased data, it may make less accurate predictions for certain demographic groups, such as racial minorities or people with disabilities.

 * **Computational Limitations:**
 Machine learning algorithms can be computationally expensive and require a lot of computing power to train and run.
 This can be a barrier to adoption in applications where real-time or low-power processing is required.
 One example of computational limitations in machine learning is training deep neural networks.
 Deep neural networks are a type of machine learning algorithm that can learn complex patterns in data by using many layers of interconnected nodes.
 However, training these models can be computationally expensive, requiring significant computing power and memory.
-For example, training a state-of-the-art natural language processing model like BERT (Bidirectional Encoder Representations from Transformers) can take weeks or even months on a large cluster of GPUs.
+For example, training a state-of-the-art natural language processing model like BERT (Bidirectional Encoder Representations from Transformers) can take weeks or even months on a large cluster of GPUs and consume a significant amount of energy.
 This limits the ability of smaller organizations or individuals with limited computing resources to develop or use these models.